hydex80/presence_detection_domoticz_fritzbox/README.md

 Make sure to give your devices a static ip in your router, we use this ip to target the devices in the script.

-1. install dependencies
+1. install dependencies:

 sudo apt-get install python3.6 jq python-lxml python-requests

-and update en upgrade
+and update en upgrade with:

 sudo apt-get update
 sudo apt-get upgrade